MrChristoff/CV/README.md

 ## Chris Lawrence

 I am a Full Stack Developer, former IT support analyst and amateur arborist.
 I have a burning desire to make systems work perfectly, and a calm analytical approach to problem solving.
-Having spent over a decade as an IT support analyst in the tech and media industry I have a wealth of experience working in technical teams, that has taught me how to communicate effectively with a diverse range of colleges.
-I took a break from the rat-race and spent an amazing year working in conservation, it was this time that gave me the perspective and confidence to do something I am passionate about and not compromise, so I took the plunge and, successfully completed Europe’s leading developer boot camp: Makers Academy
+Having spent over a decade as an IT support analyst in the tech and media industry I have a wealth of experience working in technical teams, which has taught me how to communicate effectively with a diverse range of colleagues.
+I took a break from the rat-race and spent an amazing year working in conservation, it was this time that gave me the perspective and confidence to do something I am passionate about and not compromise.
+Therefore I took the plunge and successfully completed Europe’s leading developer boot camp: Makers Academy

 I'm looking for a role that lets me grow my development skills to be able to build solid, adaptable solutions, in a team that can be friends, not just colleagues.